azizibahram/TurkishSpamFilterEnhancement-NLP/README.md

 ## Usage

-You can then run the project by executing `python main.py`.
+You can then run the project by executing `baseline`.

 We hope you find this project useful.
 If you have any questions or feedback, please feel free to open an issue or submit a pull request.